Electrum Discovery (CVE:ELY) Trading Down 14.3% – Here’s What Happened

-Electrum Discovery Corp (CVE:ELY – Get Free Report) shares dropped 14.3% on Friday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-Approximately 741,900 shares were traded during mid-day trading, an increase of 77% from the average daily volume of 420,225 shares.
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price traded down 14.3% during mid-day trading on Saturday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+741,900 shares were traded during trading, an increase of 77% from the average session volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 About Electrum Discovery